-The indirect impact of the war, the general economic challenges relating to energy crisis and overall macroeconomic conditions resulted in significant inflation rate increases in the region where Colonnade operates.
-This is expected to impact our business results in 2023 and beyond through increases to loss costs and general operating expenses.
-We have also experienced market hardening on the renewal of the reinsurance programme at the end of 2022, however the impact will materialize in 2023.
+In 2022 the general economic challenges relating to the war between Ukraine and Russia, relating to the energy crisis and overall macroeconomic conditions resulted in significant inflation rate increases in the region where Colonnade operates.
+The inflation trend continued in 2023, however, the inflation rate generally peaked in the first quarter of 2023 and was declining towards the end of the year.
+The impact of inflation in 2023 on our general operating expenses was approximately EUR 5.6 million.
+We have also experienced market hardening on the renewal of the reinsurance programme at the end of 2022, which has increased our reinsurance costs by EUR 4.4 million in 2023.

-Interest rate changes during 2022
+Interest rate changes during 2023

 Since the second half of 2021, many of the national banks in the countries/currencies in which we operate have increased interest rates in response to the inflationary environment.
-During 2022 this trend continued with interest rates rising for all major currencies in which we trade.
+During 2022 and the first half of 2023 this trend continued with interest rates rising for all major currencies in which we trade.
+During 2023 Colonnade had lengthened the average duration of the fixed income investments from around one year to around three years, locking in high interest rates.